MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 Congratulations!
 Now that you have completed this lab, you know how to:

+- Implement the minimum prerequisites for evaluating deployment of SAP workloads in Azure by using Azure Center for SAP solutions.

-- Deploy the infrastructure hosting SAP workloads in Azure by using Azure Center for SAP solutions.
+- Deploy the infrastructure that hosts SAP workloads in Azure by using Azure Center for SAP solutions.

+- Explore a VIS for SAP workloads in Azure by using Azure Center for SAP solutions.

+- Maintain SAP workloads in Azure by using Azure Center for SAP solutions

 ## Learn more with self-paced training